OpriasaWeb/jollibee-api/README.md

-# REST API with Token Authentication
+# Jollibee REST API

-We assume, this application will be use by luxury or area restaurants.
+Disclaimer:
+            This project Jollibee REST API, created by Jeremy Opriasa, is a first personal project - manifestation for this year 2024.
+This has nothing to do with Jollibee corporation itself.